openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

 STDIO connections are useful when client is starting the server as a child process and usually this is the way to go in production.

-Code snippet below shows how to start the server in *STDIO* mode.
+The code snippet below shows how to start the server in *STDIO* mode.

 .. code:: python